FluffySnowman/youtube-mp3-downloader/README.md

 After the download is done, feel free to check out the current folder for the mp3 of the video that you just downloaded.

+You can do this process multiple times after the download has completed without restarting the application.

 To run the cli version run this command in your terminal inside the directory:-